Non-stop flights to Reykjavik (Keflavik) (KEF)

 From London Heathrow, you can fly non-stop with British Airways (Oneworld) or Icelandair.

-From London Luton, you can fly non-stop with easyJet or Wizz Air UK.
+From London Luton, you can fly non-stop to Reykjavik (Keflavik) with easyJet.

 From Manchester, direct flights are offered by easyJet, Icelandair and Jet2.